Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

-I've been reading, reading some, a biography on him.
-Okay.
+I've been reading a biography on him.
 But I will not be Abraham Lincoln.
-I will be.

 Shedler:

-And the reason for this is that when we treat patients of our own, are we drawn, you know, our own immediate personal experience, right?
-If you have a patient in mind, we form identifications with the patient.
-We unconsciously identify with the patient, right?
-In a way, even if, even if, even if the patient never says these specific words that come out in the role play, right?
-There's a way we can speak from within that person.
-And it is not, it's not, you know, it's not a conscious planful process.
-We just, if we're, you know, if we're a dedicated therapist, you know, there's a way we, we just take in our patients right?
-And try to understand them, or not even understand, experience them from the inside out, rather than just as an observer from the outside, you know, outside looking in.
-But anyway,
+And the reason for this is that when we treat patients of our own, we draw on our own immediate personal experience.
+If we have a real patient in mind, we form identifications with the patient.
+We unconsciously identify with them, even if the patient never says the specific words that come out in the role play.
+There’s a way we can speak from within that person.
+It is not a conscious, planful process.
+If we’re a dedicated therapist, there’s a way we just take in our patients.
+And try to understand them, or not even understand—experience them—from the inside out, rather than just as an observer from the outside looking in.

 Puder:

-Okay.
-So here we go.
-You know, Dr. Shedler, I, I wanted to reach out to you, but, you know, I know you were on vacation.
+You know, Dr. Shedler, I wanted to reach out to you, but I know you were on vacation.
 I felt bad wanting to reach out to you, wanting to disturb your vacation, so I didn't.
-But I feel, you know, like I had this email, I started to write it, and but I felt kind of guilty for you know, kind of interrupting.
-Well, I don't know if you were on vacation, if you were lecturing, but anyways, my, my father passed away this last week.
-And it, it brought up a mixture of things for me.
+But I feel, I had this email, I started to write it, but I felt kind of guilty for interrupting.
+Well, I don't know if you were on vacation, if you were lecturing.
+But anyways, my father passed away last week and it brought up a mixture of things for me.

 Shedler:

-Well, I mean, I'm, I'm hearing two things and I'm, I'm tempted to ask you to tell me about what it brought up for you.
-But, you know, I'm also hearing this happened earlier while I was away, and it sounds like you were feeling bad about wanting to get in touch with me.
+Well, I mean, I'm hearing two things, I'm tempted to ask you to tell me about what it brought up for you.
+But I’m also hearing this happened while I was away, and it sounds like you were feeling bad about wanting to get in touch with me.

 Puder: